Pong50887/Weather-Steam-API/README.md

 # Weather-Steam-API
-This project is about creating API from Temperature, Humidity and Pm2.5 and Stream_games.
-We collect data from the primary sourch and secondary source.
+This project is about creating API from Temperature, Humidity, and Pm2.5 and Stream_games.
+We collect data from the primary source and secondary sources.
 To see the pattern and trend of the data.

 ## How to Run and Install
 1. Git clone